g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 > This digitization of ephemera preserves the work but destroys its transience.

-> there was once a third tape... but I threw a tempter tantrum one day years later and pitched it into the garbage, which I'd almost regret doing, except that the idea of lost and unrecoverable work has this dumb romantic appeal to me, so when I think of that tape off in oblivion somewhere, rotting away, I get the sort of moony-eyed stupid look on my face that is the exclusive domain of dumb romantics.
+> there was once a third tape... but I threw a temper tantrum one day years later and pitched it into the garbage, which I'd almost regret doing, except that the idea of lost and unrecoverable work has this dumb romantic appeal to me, so when I think of that tape off in oblivion somewhere, rotting away, I get the sort of moony-eyed stupid look on my face that is the exclusive domain of dumb romantics.
 Naturally, there's also more dumb romantic appeal for me in the degradation of original sources.
 I can't help it.

 > I combed through the stuff I have that's on two of the computers in this house and I got seven demos for you.
 One or two of them haven't been released in any form I think.
 I don't know though.
 I don't keep such good track of what has or hasn't been released.
 Anyhow, these are just my way of saying how sorry I did not get to see you this month...
 Dudes who like to crosspost stuff from this forum to another/on your lj/etc etc, I wish you wouldn't, I can't stop you, there I've said my piece.

+> There are many, many Mountain Goats songs that were never intended for everyone (or in many cases, anyone) to hear.
+With newer material, this is generally because John Darnielle has an affinity for ephemera, placing cast-off tracks inside art magazines curated by friends, audiobooks that he doesn’t expect most fans of the band to simply happen across, or concerts where taping is discouraged prior to play.
+He doesn’t announce or discuss these things publicly specifically because they’re meant to be found at random, a special surprise for the Mountain Goats fan who happens to be in the right place at the right time.
+For these works, wide public availability of a track spoils the intent of its careful placement.
+That’s not to say that John will come after anybody for posting a track on YouTube, but it’s the sort of thing that is meant to be enjoyed in a different way.

 > my heart belongs to Ennius, and to Calvus, and to those writers of whom only a few lines survive.